Volunteer for Seventy48

 Volunteer for SEVENTY48 and be part of the few people running this race that actually “know stuff.”

-The Safety Corps will be inspecting race boats, helping train racers in SPOT trackers, and taking part in the on-the-water safety system between the two towns.
-Also, if you have a suitable boat and want to help, get a hold of Jesse (firstname.lastname@example.org)!
+Help inspect race boats, train racers in SPOT trackers, and take part in the on-the-water safety system.
+Also, if you have a suitable boat and want to help—let us know!

-The Northwest Maritime Center deftly handles our recruitment, so if you’re interested in being part of SEVENTY48, please click the button below to take the first step towards becoming an official accomplice of the race.
-There’s a simple volunteer application you’ll need to fill out.
-After which you can select jobs and shifts that float your particular boat.
+Our parent organization, the Northwest Maritime Center, deftly handles our recruitment.
+If you’re interested in being part of SEVENTY48, please fill out our 2023 Release Waiver.
+Below is a simple volunteer application you’ll need to fill out.
+After which, you can select jobs and shifts that float your particular boat.